spokenweb/spokenweb-metadata-scheme/docs/5-metadata-fields.rst

     * Poetry

 **Definitions of genre terms** [26]_

+**Autobiographical sound recordings:** Based on the narrower terms of the LOC subject heading "Autobiographies," this term includes sound recordings of memoirs, confessions, personal memoirs and egodocuments.
+[31]_

 **Conversations:** The informal exchange of ideas and information between two or more people by spoken words.